timetag/timetag.github.io/README.md

 You can also try [ETA Web GUI](https://timetag.github.io/ETA/gui/src/renderer/) without installation.

 ### Recipies
-Here are some [recipies](https://eta.readthedocs.io/en/latest/recipes.html) that could be used for your experiments.
+Check out the pre-made [recipies](https://eta.readthedocs.io/en/latest/recipes.html) 🎉 that could be used immediately in your experiments.

-We are also planning for a 📊🎉[ETA Hub] which allows you to [download and share the recipie].